-· It is a way for members to get involved in the union, developing skills, expertise and confidence.
+- It is a way for members to develop skills, expertise and confidence.

 Each Self Organised Group has its own national conference every year.
 Members who attend these conferences find them inspirational; they learn about societal, political, discrimination and workplace issues.
 Members participate, share experiences, network and come back to their branches enthused, with lots of new information to share with other members.

 If you want to learn more about equalities issues, the work that UNISON is doing, the campaigns we are involved in please see: